fauzxan/Reliable-Data-Transfer/README.md

-2. Timeout.
-Timers are again used to protect against lost packets.
+2. **Timeout.** Timers are again used to protect against lost packets.
 However, each packet must now have its own logical timer, since only a single packet will be transmitted on timeout.
-A single hardware timer can be used to mimic the operation of multiple logical timers [Varghese 1997].
+A single hardware timer can be used to mimic the operation of multiple logical timers.

 ```python3
 def _timeout(self, seq_num):